Sleep Apnoea in Officer

 The appliance is much like a retainer, and is comfortable and fit specifically to your mouth.

-Obstructive Sleep Apnea (OSA) is a sleep-related breathing disorder characterized by a decrease or complete halt in airflow despite an ongoing effort to breathe.
-It occurs when the throat muscles relax during sleep, leading to the collapse of soft tissue in the back of the throat, which blocks the upper airway.
+Obstructive Sleep Apnea (OSA) is a sleep-related breathing disorder where airflow decreases or stops despite ongoing efforts to breathe.
+It occurs when throat muscles relax during sleep, causing soft tissues to block the upper airway.

 Interested in finding out if an oral appliance is right for you to help manage severe snoring and sleep apnoea?
 We’re here for you.
 Contact our team today to learn more about your options and book an appointment.
 We look forward to welcoming you into our care.